Start MCP server with STDIO transport

 smtp-edc mcp-server -transport http -debug

 MCP server can be configured using a JSON configuration file.
-Create a mcp-config.json
+Create a mcp-config.json file:

 {